 If you would like to get out of the house, then you and your partner can go out on a hike.
 You could also go out on a bike ride.
 It might be fun to go on an evening picnic.
 After you finish your meal, you can lay on the blanket and look at the stars.
 You could also spend the evening looking at a local museum.
 It could also be fun to take a class together.
 Some popular couples’ classes include cooking, photography, and dance.

 It is important to educate yourself about the substance that your partner is addicted to and the steps toward recovery.
+It might be that your partner could use natural remedies like Kratom that alleviates symptoms when it comes to withdrawal!
 In this way, you will have some idea what your partner is going through.
 You can work on what their recovery program should include together.

 Read about the substance that your partner is taking.
 Make sure that the places that you search are reputable sources.
 While It is important to do research, limit the amount of research that you do.
 The side effects of a substance will be the same no matter how many reputable sources that you read through.